 We hold an Open Evening each year and we welcome everyone to come and visit the school and see its facilities and buildings and meet our staff.
 You are also welcome to request to meet with a senior member of staff personally; please contact the school and we will be happy to arrange this for you.

 'Parents rate teacher's high expectations because they push pupils to do more.
 Many say teachers go 'above and beyond' for their children.'
-Ofsted 2022 to us.
-This close attention to detail ensures that your child is confident and happy right from their first day at JMHS.
-We make sure you are informed of progress on a regular basis and there is always someone on the end of the phone to speak to you.
+Ofsted 2022

 2.4 Transferring to JMHS from Primary School